VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Proposed Approach

 \section{Proposed Approach}

-In this paper, we propose a learning framework that facilitates malicious prompt detection by leveraging unlabeled user prompts collected in real-world settings.
-These prompts naturally arise from user interactions within chat-based applications.
-For instance, consider a vision-language model such as LLaVA~\citep{liu2024visual} deployed in the wild, which processes a vast array of visual and textual user queries.
-This data can be collected with user consent, yet often contains a mixture of benign and potentially malicious content.
-Formally, the unlabeled user prompts can be modeled using the Huber contamination model~\citep{huber1992robust} as follows:
+In this paper, we propose a two-stage learning framework that facilitates malicious prompt detection by leveraging unlabeled user prompts collected in real-world settings.
+These user-provided prompts can arise organically through interactions with a chat-based system.
+Concretely, consider a VLM (e.g., LLaVA~\citep{liu2024visual}) deployed in the wild, which continuously receives paired visual--text prompts.
+With user consent, such prompts can be collected at scale, yet the resulting dataset is typically \emph{unlabeled} and contains a mixture of benign and potentially malicious content.